LGBTQ adoption and parenting in Australia: Tasmania

 The Status of Children Act 1974 states that the woman who gives birth to the child is the mother, regardless of genetics.
 The Act does make a mention of "parentage" of both co-mothers in section 10C, however a report back in 2003 by the Joint Standing Committee on Community Development proposed amending the Act to recognise the lesbian partner as a parent via the Relationships (Consequential Amendments) Bill 2003 but it failed to pass in the upper house by just one vote.
 In June 2009, the Relationships (Miscellaneous Amendments) Bill proposed reform to the state's Adoption Act and Status of Children Act, allowing non-biological lesbian parents to be legally considered the parents of a child conceived using IVF.
 The bill passed the lower house 45–3 on 20 August, opposed by three Liberal MHA's who had been given a conscience vote.
 The Legislative Council (Upper House) ratified the bill with amendments to back date the law to 1 January 2004 in October without dissent.
 The lower house approved of the amendments made in the upper house in November 2009 and then passed the Tasmanian parliament.

 In 2012, Tasmania passed two pieces of legislation to legally allow altruistic surrogacy.
 The two laws are called the Surrogacy Act No 34 and the Surrogacy (Consequential Amendments) Act No 31.
 Proposed altruistic surrogacy legislation was drafted and passed by both houses of the Tasmanian parliament – only after a review of the Surrogacy Contracts Act 1993 No 4 and after an ongoing community consultation process.
 Under the altruistic surrogacy legislation, the surrogate must be at least 25 years old and it cannot be her first pregnancy.
 The new altruistic surrogacy laws went into effect on 1 May 2013.

 Victoria

 Western Australia

-The Human Reproductive Technology Act 1991 (WA) established that to use any ART, a woman must be unable to conceive a child due to medical reasons (clinical infertility) and "persons seeking to be treated as a couple must be married or in a de facto relationship and must be of the opposite sex to each other".
+The Human Reproductive Technology Act 1991 (WA) established that to use any ART, a woman must be unable to conceive a child for medical reasons (clinical infertility) and "persons seeking to be treated as a couple must be married or in a de facto relationship and must be of the opposite sex to each other".